agramian/testia-tarantula-redmine-integration/README.md

 ------------
 1. Merge the files from this repository with your local copy of Tarantula
 2. Recompile Tarantula's rails assets
-..1.
-Delete the /rails/public/assets/ directory
+  1. Delete the /rails/public/assets/ directory
-..2.
-Execute rake assets:precompile in the /rails directory
+  2. Execute rake assets:precompile in the /rails directory
 3. Reload your browser

-..<i>Note: If you don't see the changes reflected try these additional steps</i>
+_Note: If you don't see the changes reflected try these additional steps_
-..* Execute touch /rails/tmp/restart.txt
+  1. Execute touch /rails/tmp/restart.txt
-..* Execute service httpd restart or restart the server of whatever Ruby deployment method you used ..* Clear your web browser's history and cache
+  2. Execute service httpd restart or restart the server of whatever Ruby deployment method you used
+  3. Clear your web browser's history and cache